Vogelmensch/scanner/paper/scanner-paper.typ

 = Analysis

-We have seen in Chapter TODO that we need to resort to local search algorithms for some inputs.
+We have seen in Chapter TODO that we need to resort to exhaustive search algorithms for some inputs.
 Our naive approach has a worst-case time-complexity of $cal(O)(2^(m times n))$ for obvious reasons.
-To research the quality of our algorithm, we want to quantify the fraction of all inputs that can be solved in sub-exponential time, meaning, without having to resort to local search.
+To research the quality of our algorithm, we want to quantify the fraction of all inputs that can be solved in sub-exponential time, meaning, without having to resort to exhaustive search.

 We approached this question experimentally.
 This chapter describes this experiment (TODO: genauer wenn Kapitel fertig)